Azure-Samples/azure-health-data-and-ai-samples/samples/Analytics Visualization/docs/Deployment.md

 # Stage 1: Convert FHIR data to Parquet
 First, convert your FHIR data into Parquet files and store them in Azure Data Lake.
 Converting FHIR data into Parquet files makes it easier to facilitate data analysis later on.
 ## Option 1: Using your own sample data + FHIR to Synapse Sync Agent or analytics connector private preview
 - If you have your own sample FHIR data that needs to be converted into Parquet files, please use our OSS tool [FHIR to Synapse Sync Agent](https://github.com/microsoft/FHIR-Analytics-Pipelines/blob/main/FhirToDataLake/docs/Deploy-FhirToDatalake.md) and follow steps 1 - 3.
-Once you are finished, move on to Stage 2.
+Once you are finished, move on to "Stage 2: Create external tables and views".
-- If you have already converted your FHIR data into Parquet files with our [FHIR to Synapse Sync Agent OSS tool](https://github.com/microsoft/FHIR-Analytics-Pipelines/blob/main/FhirToDataLake/docs/Deploy-FhirToDatalake.md), or you are coming from our analytics connector private preview, please move on to Stage 2.
+- If you have already converted your FHIR data into Parquet files with our [FHIR to Synapse Sync Agent OSS tool](https://github.com/microsoft/FHIR-Analytics-Pipelines/blob/main/FhirToDataLake/docs/Deploy-FhirToDatalake.md), or you are coming from our analytics connector private preview, please move on to "Stage 2: Create external tables and views".

 ## Option 2: Using provided sample data
 If you do not have your own sample FHIR data, or you would like to use our provided sample data parquet files, below steps will create a Data Lake and copy our sample Parquet files inside.

 Please note that this copies over sample Parquet files into Data Lake and is only used to quickly deploy this sample.
-If you have FHIR data that needs to be analyzed, please follow the above steps to use the [FHIR to Synapse Sync Agent OSS tool](https://github.com/microsoft/FHIR-Analytics-Pipelines/blob/main/FhirToDataLake/docs/Deploy-FhirToDatalake.md) to convert the FHIR data into Parquet files.
+If you have yout own sample FHIR data that needs to be analyzed, please follow the above steps in Option 1 to use the [FHIR to Synapse Sync Agent OSS tool](https://github.com/microsoft/FHIR-Analytics-Pipelines/blob/main/FhirToDataLake/docs/Deploy-FhirToDatalake.md) to convert the FHIR data into Parquet files.
 ### Prerequisites needed
 - An Azure Account to create Data lake and Synapse workspace
 ### Steps
-1. Deploy the Bicep template.
+1. Deploy the Bicep template by following these steps.

     It will create a Data Lake storage account and Synapse workspace in the new resource group or in the exsiting resource group as per the parameter configuration.